VinceZK/json-on-relations/README.md

 Usually, we model and store business entities in relational databases.
 However, there seems to be not much good frameworks that allow easily modeling and consuming these entities in a RESTful style.
-Especially, I haven't seen any one in **NodeJS** stack.
+Especially, I haven't seen any one on the **NodeJS** stack.
 Thus, I hope JSON-On-Relations can fill the gap.

-In general, JSON-On-Relations adapts the REST architecture style on consuming the data from relational databases.
+JSON-On-Relations follows the RESTful style on consuming the data in relational databases.
-It uniforms the APIs on entities by representing them in a protocol JSON message.
+It uniforms the APIs by representing them in a protocol JSON format, which complies with Entity Relationship Modeling paradigm.
-The JSON message complies with Entity Relationship Modeling to permits a strong contract with relational nature.
+Therefore, it guarantees a strong contract with the relational nature.
-It is not difficult for users to deduce from the JSON representation to SQL representation, and vice-versa.
+So that it is not difficult for users to deduce from the JSON representation to SQL representation, and vice-versa.
-JSON-On-Relations permits a lot of relational data manipulations to be achieved by composing a JSON message.
+JSON-On-Relations allows a lot of relational data manipulations to be achieved by composing a JSON message.

 Existing ORM solutions focus too much on the “object” concept.
 Ignoring the relational nature of data limits their capabilities on building complex enterprise applications.